sharoncornelius/idpf-specification/idpf_specification.md

 /* VIRTCHNL2_OP_CONFIG_PROMISCUOUS_MODE

-* Driver sends vport id and flags to the CP whereas CP performs the action
+* Driver sends vPort id and flags to the CP whereas CP performs the action

 * and returns the status.